salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-background-push.md

 ####How to Send Background Push Messages
 Follow the steps below to create and send background push messages:

-Create an API-triggered MobilePush message.
+1. Create an API-triggered MobilePush message.
-Ensure you set the content-available property to 1.
+1. Ensure you set the **content-available** property to 1.
-Set the override property to true.
+1. Set the **override** property to **true**.
-Include AMPscript in the messageText property as a placeholder for the overriden text.
+1. Include AMPscript in the **messageText** property as a placeholder for the overriden text.
 For example, you can include the value %%[]%%.
-Use the sample payload below as a model for your own message:
+1. Use the sample payload below as a model for your own message:

 ~~~